 M.K.
 England is an author and librarian who grew up on the Space Coast of Florida and now calls small town rural Virginia home.
 England is queer in both orientation and gender, uses she/her or they/them pronouns, and is a fierce defender of fandom, fanworks, and fan culture.
-She’s also a strong advocate for space exploration, planetary science, and science literacy in general.
-She writes frequently about the intersections of mental health, creative work, and the writing community.
+England is also a strong advocate for space exploration, planetary science, and science literacy in general.
+They write frequently about the intersections of mental health, creative work, and the writing community.

-When she’s not writing or librarianing, she can be found rolling dice at the Dungeons & Dragons table, digging in the garden, feeding her video game addiction, or improvising truly terrible songs about her dogs.
-She loves Star Wars with a desperate, heedless passion.
-She is also a three-time Pitch Wars mentor and a class of 2015 mentee, a TeenPit mentor, and has served as a NaNoWriMo Municipal Liaison.
+When England is not writing or librarianing, they can be found rolling dice at the Dungeons & Dragons table, digging in the garden, feeding their video game addiction, or improvising truly terrible songs about their dogs.
+England loves Star Wars with a desperate, heedless passion.
+England is also a three-time Pitch Wars mentor and a class of 2015 mentee, a TeenPit mentor, and has served as a NaNoWriMo Municipal Liaison.

-England can be found on twitter, instagram, and occasionally tumblr.
-Her debut YA space opera, The Disasters, is available at bookstores and can be added to goodreads list.
-Her second book, a YA fantasy/sci-fi mashup called Spellhacker, will be out on January 21, 2020.
-It’s now available for preorder and can be added to goodreads.
+England can be found on Twitter, Instagram, and occasionally Tumblr.
+England's debut YA space opera, The Disasters, is available at bookstores and can be added to goodreads list.
+Their second book, a YA fantasy/sci-fi mashup called Spellhacker, came out on January 21, 2020.
+It’s now available at bookstores and can be added to goodreads.
+England's most recent novel, The One True Me and You: A Novel, is hot off the press and became available in bookstores and online on March 1, 2022 under the name Remi K. England and can be added to goodreads.

 About the Steinfirst Lecture